mattdw/mattdw.github.com/_posts/2012-5-2-rapid-coffee-postmortem.md

 [LESS CSS]: http://lesscss.org/

-The originally-specced 3.5 page site has blown out to twice that (if you can count a 15-state state machine or a dynamic 3D scene as single pages), with significantly richer functionality on every page, and there is a separate-but-concurrent Spanish version of the site, which we also maintain.[^es] Just about every page refers to or includes modules originally built for other pages.
+The originally-specced 3.5 page site has blown out to twice that (if you can count a fifteen-state state machine or a dynamic 3D scene as single pages), with significantly richer functionality on every page, and there is a separate-but-concurrent Spanish version of the site, which we also maintain.[^es] Just about every page refers to or includes modules originally built for other pages.
 We had no idea how big and tangled this site was going to get.

 [^es]: It was a late-breaking requirement, and is maintained as a fork.
 It has diverged significantly from the English version, and is a